yegor256/blog/_posts/2017/may/2017-05-30-why-contribute-to-open-source.md

 You probably remember my half-a-year-old article:
 [Why Don't You Contribute to Open Source?]({% pst 2015/dec/2015-12-22-why-dont-you-contribute-to-open-source %}).
-I said there that if you don't have your own OSS projects or don't give anything back to those you're using&mdash;something is wrong with you.
-Now I'm talking to those who actually _do_ contribute without demanding anything back&mdash;guys, you're doing it wrong!
+I said there that if you don't have your own OSS projects or don't give anything back to those you're using---something is wrong with you.
+Now I'm talking to those who actually _do_ contribute without demanding anything back---guys, you're doing it wrong!

 <!--more-->

 {% jb_picture_body %}

-Open source <del>almost</del> always means _free_, as in beer&mdash;nobody will pay you anything for your pull requests.
+Open source <del>almost</del> always means _free_, as in beer---nobody will pay you anything for your pull requests.
 However, it doesn't mean you're not allowed to make money.